zulalakkan/ukbb_cardiac/README.md

 A great thanks to the collaborative effort on manually annotating the cardiac image data:

 [1] Petersen, S. et al. Reference ranges for cardiac structure and function using cardiovascular magnetic resonance (CMR) in Caucasians from the UK Biobank population cohort.
-Journal of Cardiovascular Magnetic Resonance 19, 18 (2017). [doi](https://doi.org/10.1186/s12968-017-0327-9)
+Journal of Cardiovascular Magnetic Resonance, 19:18, 2017. [doi](https://doi.org/10.1186/s12968-017-0327-9)